Frostzeichen/Statistics-in-C/syntax.md

 Can't find the other functions?
 Don't worry, I'll add them in here eventually.

 ## Getting the Length of an Array in C
-The functions here take in arrays of data to compute.
-They also need the length of that array (the total number of data points/elements in your dataset).
+The functions here need arrays of data for input.
+They will also need the length of that array (the total number of data points/elements in your dataset).

 To do that in C, you have to do the following: